 Electricity on the Faroe Islands

-On the Faroe Islands the power plugs and sockets are of type F and K. The standard voltage is 230 V and the standard frequency is 50 Hz.
+On the Faroe Islands the power plug sockets are of type F and K. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed on the Faroe Islands?

-On the Faroe Islands the power plugs and sockets are of type F and K. Check out the following pictures.
+On the Faroe Islands the power plug sockets are of type F and K. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type F and K.

 - Your appliances with plug A don't fit socket F or K.